 The absolute throughput of the overall system (MUSE+UT4) has been measured by observing spectrophotometric standard stars during commissioning.
-The throughput in both modes peak to a high value (37%) around 700 nm, and is overall > 15% (Figure 10).
-At shorter wavelengths, the throughput in the nominal mode (WFM-NOAO-N) drops around 480 nm, while the extended mode gives a high throughput down to 465 nm.
+The throughput in both modes peak to a high value >30% around 700 nm, and is overall > 15% (Figure 15).
+At shorter wavelengths, the throughput in the nominal mode (WFM-NOAO-N and WFM-AO-N) drops around 480 nm, while the extended mode gives a high throughput down to 465 nm.
+Note that in the AO modes, the wavelength around the NaD lines is blocked to avoid contamination and saturation of the detector by the strong laser light.

-Figure 10: End-to-end MUSE+VLT/UT4 throughput, as derived from spectroscopic standard observations.
+Figure 15: End-to-end MUSE+VLT/UT4 throughput, as derived from spectroscopic standard observations.